US proposes action against India's equalisation levy

-New Delhi, March 27 (IANS) The United States Trade Representative has announced initiation of investigation against the taxation on digital services adopted or under consideration by countries including the equalisation levy applied by India.
+New Delhi: The United States Trade Representative has announced initiation of investigation against the taxation on digital services adopted or under consideration by countries including the equalisation levy applied by India.

 The other counties under investigation included Italy, Turkey, UK, Spain and Austria.